xiaobo-liu/xiaobo-liu.github.io/_pages/software.md

 <ul>

 <li> <a href="https://github.com/xiaobo-liu/phi_funm"><b>phi_funm</b></a><br>
-Computing matrix \(\varphi\)-functions arising in exponential integrators.</li>
+An algorithm for computing matrix \(\varphi\)-functions arising in exponential integrators.</li>

 <li> <a href="https://github.com/xiaobo-liu/matrices-expm"><b>matrices-expm</b></a><br>
-Collection of MATLAB functions that generate test matrices from the literature for computing the matrix exponential.</li>
+A collection of MATLAB test matrices for computing the matrix exponential.</li>

 <li> <a href="https://github.com/xiaobo-liu/matrices-mp-cosm"><b>matrices-mp-cosm</b></a><br>
-Collection of MATLAB functions that generate test matrices from the literature for computing the matrix cosine.</li>
+A collection of MATLAB test matrices for computing the matrix cosine.</li>

 <li> <a href="https://github.com/xiaobo-liu/sqrtm-lrpsi"><b>sqrtm-lrpsi</b></a><br>
 Algorithms for computing the square root of low-rank-perturbed scaled identity matrix.</li>